Academic Privileges

 Tuition Scholarship Program for Eligible Family Members

-Submit completed application to Human Resources:
+Submit your completed CSU Pueblo or CSU Global application to Human Resources.

 This is a summary of the tax implications for the tuition scholarship program.
 The University does not provide tax advice, you are encouraged to contact a personal tax advisor for more detail.
 Additional information can be found in IRS Publication 970.